rstudio/rsconnect/tests/testthat/_snaps/deploymentTarget.md

       2: test (server: server2.com / username: ron): <https://server2.com/ron/123>
       Selection: 1

-# errors if single deployment and appId doesn't match
+# succeeds if there are no deployments and a single account

     Code
-      deploymentTarget(app_dir, appName = "test", appId = "2")
+      deploymentTarget(app_dir)
     Condition
-      Error:
+      Error in `shouldUpdateApp()`:
       !
-Supplied `appId` (2) does not match deployment record (1). i Omit `appId` to use existing for deployment for app "test", or i Omit `appName` to create new deployment record.
+Discovered a previously deployed app named "remotename" (View it at <app-url>)
+      i Set `forceUpdate = TRUE` to update it. i Supply a unique `appName` to deploy a new application.

 # shouldUpdateApp errors when non-interactive